Ba. Venkatesan: Authors who influences on Ba.Ve's work

 He has identified his own way of story telling and its voices from the ancient Tamil fictions, such as "Madhanakamarajan", "Vikkiramaadhiththan", "Bagavatham" – Bhagavata Purana, "Baaratham" – Mahabharata, "Kadhaikkadal".
-He used to lost himself in One Thousand and One Nights.
-He has created the own view on story telling from some more texts as well.
+He used to lose himself in One Thousand and One Nights.
+He has created his own view on story telling from some more texts as well.
 Like, The Bridge on the Drina, The House of the Sleeping Beauties, Dona Flor and Her Two Husbands (novel), The Master and Margarita, The Idiot ,'Moga mul', 'Avadhoodhar', 'Oru kudumbam sidhaigiradhu' – Gruhabhanga, 'Oru kadalora Giraamaththin kadhai', 'Puliyamaraththin Kadhai', 'Kullan' – The Dwarf (Lagerkvist novel).

-However, even now, he is mesmerizing and fascinating by the works of Milan Kundera.
+However, even now, he is inspired and interested in the works of Milan Kundera.

 He told in one of his interviews, "I hope that, One who observe my stories with great focus can identify the subtlety of Milan Kundera's stories in it."